shirlaine/farmville/README.md

-# Readme for Rails-Template
+# Readme for Farmville

 ## Description
-This repository contains a quickstart template for a new rails app using the postgresql database, and rspec testing framework
+This repository contains a sandbox rails app

 ## Quickstart guide